-If you have hard, scaly deposits in your pipes, coffee makers or a lot of sticky, hard to remove soap scum in your showers – you could have hard water.
+If you have hard, scaly deposits in your pipes, coffee makers or a lot of sticky, hard to remove soap scum in your showers – you could have hard water and in need of one of our water softener systems.

 We refer to water containing high levels of magnesium, calcium and other minerals “hard”.
 You can have your water professionally to examine the levels of the dissolved minerals but it is typically easy to tell if you have hard water on your own.